sladkoff/minecraft-prometheus-exporter/README.md

 - Java 11 or higher is required (Java 8 is not supported due to [this issue](https://github.com/sladkoff/minecraft-prometheus-exporter/issues/161))
 - There is a known [issue](https://github.com/sladkoff/minecraft-prometheus-exporter/issues/197) with Azul JVM

+#### Folia

+There is currently rudimentary support for Folia servers.
+Only selected metrics are supported.